tchaudhary/redshift-alexa-analytics/README.md

 ### Instructions on configuring lambda

-1) There are few environment variable that would need to created in the lambda console in order to make the lambda work with Alexa and Redshift.
+1) There are few environment variable that needs to be created in the lambda console in order to make the lambda work with Alexa and Redshift.

 ![alt text](https://raw.githubusercontent.com/tchaudhary/redshift-alexa-analytics/master/lambda_env_variables.png)
+2) For this project, the lambda is in a private subnet so a NAT gateway needs to be assocaited with lambda in order to interact with Alexa and Redshift.
+More information about this is here: https://aws.amazon.com/premiumsupport/knowledge-center/internet-access-lambda-function/